cig0/old_blog/migrating-mongodb-26-mmap-databases-to-percona-server-mongodb-308-wiredtiger.md

 Last month I was tasked to upgrade our mongoDB infrastructure so first thing I did was to try to import a random dump to the new database - and it wasn't a straightforward process of couse, why should it be? :)

-Luckily after some debugging and the help of the fellow sysadmins at the company I used to work we could finally resolve all the issues were facing; thereby I'm putting together this brief guide that hopefully will help you make the transition should you encounter any of the issues we had to deal with.
+Luckily after some debugging and the help of the fellow sysadmins at the company I used to work we could finally resolve all the issues we were facing; thereby I'm putting together this brief guide that hopefully will help you make the transition should you encounter any of the issues we had to deal with.
 <br><br>

 ----